martinvaughn/Heart-Disease-Neural-Network/README.md

 # Heart-Disease-Neural-Network
 Tensforflow/Keras model to check for heart disease with a few simple inputs.
-86% accuracy in testing
+86% accuracy in testing.

 Input Attributes: